- How to Check your Balance

 - Gasoline for personal vehicles.

 - Laboratory Animal orders placed by anyone other than the Animal Research Facility.

 - Goods and Services greater than $3,500 unless the P-Card is being used as the payment method to satisfy a previously executed contract.
-When the services are paid by the P-Card, a copy of the executed contract with the receipt and invoice must be attached to the expense report.
+When the services are paid by the P-Card over $25,000, a copy of the executed contract with the receipt and invoice must be attached to the expense report.

 - Prizes, awards, and gift certificates, such as gift cards and cash equivalents (GWorld debit cards) unless approved in advance in writing by the Finance Director for the School/Division.
 The Gift Card Request Form must be submitted in advance of purchase along with any justification documents tied to the university’s competitive thresholds.
 These approvals must be attached to the expense report as an additional receipt(s) related to the transaction(s).
 If the purchase is federally funded and greater than $3,500, then a Justification and Approval Form, executed by Procurement, must be included as part of the documentation for the purchase.
 Utilize the Gift Card Request form in the Concur Request module at https://ibuy.gwu.edu for approval to purchase cards in advance of purchase.

 - Radioactive materials unless ordered by the Radiation Safety Office.

 - Special Occasion Items for specific individuals (flowers, fruit baskets, candy, balloons, etc.), unless approved in advance by a Vice President, Dean or Associate Vice President.
 The approval document must be submitted with the expense report as an additional receipt related to the transaction.

 - Any purchase prohibited by another university policy.